 | Experiential marketing | Interactive routes in courtyards | Public engagement |

-The narrative can take the form of historical anecdotes, winemaker portraits, or technical innovations presented to the public.
-For example, workshops dedicated to placomusophily attract collectors and open conversation on brand iconography.
-The Houses rely on these stories to strengthen their brand capital and loyalty.
+The storytelling may take the form of historical anecdotes, portraits of winemakers, or technical innovations presented to the public.
+For example, workshops dedicated to placomusophilia attract collectors and open conversation on brand iconography.
+The Houses rely on these narratives to strengthen their brand equity and build loyalty.

-- Creation of collectors’ items linked to the anniversary edition.
+- Creation of collector objects linked to the anniversary edition.

 - Partnerships with specialized media to distribute content.